kaklise/WNTR/documentation/extensions/stormwater.rst

 	* Social vulnerability data
 	* Location of critical facilities and emergency services

-	S-WNTR includes a :class:`~wntr.stormwater.gis` module which
+	S-WNTR includes a :class:`~wntr.extensions.stormwater.gis` module which
-	facilitates the use of GIS data in geospatial operations, like :class:`~wntr.stormwater.gis.snap` and :class:`~wntr.stormwater.gis.intersect`.
+	facilitates the use of GIS data in geospatial operations, like :class:`~wntr.extensions.stormwater.gis.snap` and :class:`~wntr.extensions.stormwater.gis.intersect`.

-	The :class:`~wntr.stormwater.network.StormWaterNetworkModel` can be converted into a :class:`~wntr.stormwater.gis.WaterNetworkGIS` object, as shown below.
+	The :class:`~wntr.extensions.stormwater.network.StormWaterNetworkModel` can be converted into a :class:`~wntr.extensions.stormwater.gis.WaterNetworkGIS` object, as shown below.

 	.. doctest::

 		>>> swn_gis = swn.to_gis()

-	The user can also write geojson files, using the function :class:`~wntr.stormwater.io.write_geojson`.
+	The user can also write geojson files, using the function :class:`~wntr.extensions.stormwater.io.write_geojson`.

 	See WNTR documentation on :ref:`geospatial` for more information.